 A Guide to Preparing Your Home For a Spring Sale

-Talk sales strategies with your real estate agent, including proper marketing, property staging and presentation.
-To help, we've compiled 22 tips to enhance your property's appeal to potential buyers.
+It’s also important to talk through strategies with your real estate agent, including marketing, staging and presentation, so nothing is missed.
+To help, we’ve also compiled 25 practical tips designed to enhance your property’s appeal and give you confidence that you’re sale-ready this spring.

 1. Declutter